Overview

 |---|---|

-| File naming | Use lowercase, hyphen-separated file names (e.g., network.yml, oidc-provider.yml) |
+| File naming | Use lowercase, hyphen-separated names (e.g., network.yml, oidc-provider.yml) |

-| Stack names | Keep predictable by including StackName override in template for multi-environment usage |
+| Stack names | Override with StackName in parameter files for multi-environment usage |

-| Parameter pairing | Pair every template with parameter files sharing the same base name; deploy script auto-discovers configuration |
+| Parameter pairing | Match template and parameter file names exactly; deploy script auto-discovers configuration |

-Rain behavior
+Rain deployment behavior

 During deployment, the script executes: